 You know something is wrong.
 You’ve known for months.
 Maybe longer.
 You’ve analyzed it, journaled about it, talked to friends about it until they stopped asking.
 And yet here you are — still in it.
 Still making excuses.
 Still convincing yourself that tomorrow will be different.

-If you’ve ever wondered what that says about you — this is worth reading.
+If you’ve ever wondered what that says about you — this is worth reading carefully.

-There’s a cruel irony that nobody talks about.
+There’s a cruel irony that psychology rarely states directly.
 The smarter you are, the better you are at staying in something that’s destroying you.

 A less analytical person might feel something is wrong and leave.